 Guaranteed Investment Certificates are probably the simplest to understand investment security.
 A couple of good overviews of the basics are the GetSmarterAboutMoney.ca primer on GICs and BalanceJunkie's GIC Frequently Asked Questions.
 Yet they still offer a few challenges and tricky bits for the investor trying to find the best return.

 Finding the available GICs and key data

-The most complete and up-to-date source of current GICs with data on rates by length of term, minimum deposit, redeemability and registered vs non-registered account eligibility for all 75 banks, trust companies and credit unions that offer GICs is CANNEX.
+CANNEX is the most complete and up-to-date source of current GICs with data on rates by length of term, minimum deposit, redeemability and registered vs non-registered account eligibility for 53 banks, trust companies and credit unions that offer GICs.
 Unfortunately, the free information does not include important columns for compounding frequency or payment frequency.
 Nor are tables sortable to quickly enable finding the highest rate on offer.
 That's important because rates and competitive conditions change so the company offering the best rate today won't necessarily be the same next week or even tomorrow.

 Calculators to compare rates

 In order to decide if the payoff of a higher rate elsewhere is worth the extra effort, it helps to know the bottom line difference in dollars of interest earned.
 In addition, the databases and tables above do not show the different end dollar results of several choices and trade-offs - how much does annual vs semi-annual vs monthly compounding affect things, or does a higher annual rate with no compounding work out better than compounding, or does locking in for a year have a big enough payoff compared to a lower rate redeemable GIC?

 This calculator will help you do the numbers: